Skip to main content

 Few researchers have focused on this area.

-...leading to a reduction in the frequency of hospitalizations and fatalities.
+...leading to a reduction in the frequency of hospitalizations.

 Key Words